EBZebra/docs/edge/source/api/camera.md

 ###SDCard Access
-The capability for SDCard has already been granted on build, and any capability added by you will be ignored.
-This being the case, the following extensions will always be able to write to the SD card by default.
+SDCard access is eabled by default; grants of additional access will be ignored.
+The following extensions are able to write to the SD card by default.

 ###Camera Preview
-In some of the WM/CE devices, though user has opted for a full screen, preview rendering size is decided by the driver.
+Despite a user-selected full screen mode, preview rendering size will be overridden by the driver on some WM/CE devices.

 ###DataUri
-DataUri output is highly dependent on virtual space availability.
-DataUri may fail(Unresponsive/Reboot/Degraded Performance/Never load) in certain devices; recommended to use image path in such devices.
+DataUri output is dependent on availability of virtual space.
+DataUri may fail, be unresponsive, cause reboot, degraded performance or fail to load in certain devices.
+In such cases, image path is recommended.

 ###ImageUri
 Image uri display is dependent on browser capability.

 ###GetSupportedProperties in WP8
-WP8 does not support getSupportedProperties and SetSupportedProperties
+WP8 does not support getSupportedProperties or SetSupportedProperties.

 ###colorModel as Grayscale in Android
-Grayscale is supported only in consumer android devices for front camera
+Grayscale is supported only in consumer Android devices for the front camera.

 ###Invalid/Null values for properties in Android and iOS
-Only valid and non-empty values for properties are supported in Android and iOS
+Only valid and non-empty values for properties are supported in Android and iOS.

 ###Ruby Support
-Due to platform limitation imager and color camera is not supported in ruby applications for CE5 and CE6 devices.
+Due to platform limitations, imager and color camera are not supported in ruby applications for CE5 and CE6 devices.

 ###Camera in Suspend mode
 All WM and CE7 devices automatically turn off both color and imager cameras when the device is suspended.
-User has to restart the camera on resume.
-Whereas CE5 (eg:MC9000) and CE6 (eg: MC31) devices retain the preview on resuming from suspend state.
+User must restart the camera to resume.
+Whereas CE5 (eg: MC9000) and CE6 (eg: MC31) devices retain the preview on resuming from suspend state.

 ###Image saving while take picture
-Image captured in few devices(eg: Samsung), irrespective of picture taken (Landscape/Portrait) , will always save in Landscape Mode, Even though on the device it appears as captured(landscape/Portrait), when the same is copied to Desktop, you can see that it will be in Landscape Mode.This is default behaviour of the device
+In some devices (eg: Samsung), an image will be saved in landscape mode even if captured in portrait mode.
+This behavior is determined by device default settings.

 ###WM/CE devices lacking support
-Due to platform limitation devices such as ES400, MC65 and MC67 does not support color camera.
+Due to platform limitations, the ES400, MC65 and MC67 do not support the color camera.

-###takepicture Resolution Issue on Low Memory Device WP8
+###takePicture resolution issue on low memory device with WP8
-Due to platform limitation devices such as ES400, MC65 and MC67 does not support color camera.
-On MC55 WM device, imager with Fullscreen window is not supported(eg:takePicture ).
-However user can still go ahead with following parameters such as previewLeft, previewWidth, previewTop, previewHeight to setup a user defined viewer window which can be supported by the device.
+Due to platform limitations, the ES400, MC65 and MC67 do not support a color camera.
+The imager on the MC55 with WM does not support the Fullscreen window (eg: takePicture).
+Parameters such as previewLeft, previewWidth, previewTop, previewHeight are supported by the device to setup a user-defined viewer window.

-###Android  Black Image in Gallery for kitkat
+###Android KitKat gallery displays black image
-Whenever an image is taken from Rho camera,on opening galery or choose picture, we can see a black image, when system refreshes the gallery this will be gone.
+For images captured with the camera using a Rho app, the image might initially appear black.
+Refreshing the view corrects the problem.